Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 This is a full-time course, and you are expected to attend theory for a minimum of two and a half days each week during term time and work 40 hours per week while on practice placement modules.

-There are four practice modules which equate to six placements throughout the two-year course.
+There are four practice modules throughout the two-year course.
 These modules are mandatory, and attendance is a necessity to meet the practice hours requirement for NMC registration.

 As an innovative and enterprising institution, the University may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the University may deliver certain contact hours and assessments via online technologies and methods.